David R. Meldrum, MD

 China dinnerI would also have to list being involved in achieving the first IVF success in China, following an extended visit by a team in Beijing while I was at UCLA (see "China").

 One of my proudest accomplishments is the people I have trained.
 At the top of that list are Dr. Gabe Garzo, who runs our La Jolla facility, and Dr. William Schoolcraft, who runs the Colorado Center for Reproductive Medicine.
 Those two programs have some of the best results in the nation.
 I could list numerous others, but Gabe and Bill have become truly stellar IVF clinicians and Bill has published numerous excellent IVF papers.
-Bill now co-directs the UCLA Santa Barbara meeting with me.

 Achievement Award